chuckwong13/json-cms/README.md

 ## Run the program:

-This command creates roots file and json files we need from Monte Carlo simulations:
+This command creates json files we need from Monte Carlo simulations:

 ```
     python runthisone.py
 ```

-After running this command, we can gain 4 different json files corresponding to 4 different index files we've downloaded above.
+After running this command, we can gain 4 different json files located in '/outputjsons', corresponding to 4 different index files we've downloaded above.